dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

 ## Run
-A run is a generated executable, that contains a collections of contexts and also an optional testcase that evaluates the written program.
+A run is a generated executable, that contains a collections of contexts and also an optional testcase that evaluates the written program by the student.

 The *Run*-object has two attributes: `run` and `contexts`.
 - **run**: This is the testcase that executes the written program (see [RunTestcase](#runtestcase)).